 Your little ones are dressed up as princesses, superheroes, animals and mythical creatures.
 They’re covered in face paint, giggling and chasing each other with wands and light sabers.
 Everything is going smoothly…until the trick-or-treating wraps up and your little rug rat is determined to toss back an entire bag of candy larger than her head.
 Oh the joy, and the horror!
 A sugar rush meltdown is waiting to happen.
 And when you stop to think about what’s in all those irresistible candies being consumed and colorful paints covering precious faces, things get really spooky.

 Let’s be real, those Skittles colors are as unnatural as the evening’s theme.
 But does this mean no candy for the kiddos and your house being pegged as that family who passes out pencils, pennies or apples?
-Have no fear – we’ve got some guidelines to candies and costumes that should help you navigate dangerous waters while remaining cool as a cat.
+Have no fear!
+Here are some tips on candies and costumes that should help you navigate Halloween's dangerous waters while remaining cool as a toxin-free cat.

 First, let’s talk candy, which also usually means GMOs.